New Student Checklist

 - Canadian Students.
-Students who are citizens of Canada are not required to obtain a student visa from the U.S. Embassy.
-They must, however, obtain an I-20 from Yale University and present the I-20 and a valid passport at the U.S. port of entry.
-Be absolutely certain (especially if driving across the border) that you receive an I-94 card at the port of entry marked “F-1” (or “J-1”).
+Students who are citizens of Canada must obtain a student visa, but are not required to visit a U.S. Embassy in person.
+They must obtain an I-20 from Yale University and present the I-20 and a valid passport at the U.S. port of entry, receiving a student visa at the border.
+Be absolutely certain (especially if driving across the border) that you receive an I-94 card at the port of entry marked “F-1” (or “J-1,” if applicable).

 - Entering the U.S. You cannot enter the U.S. more than 30 days prior to the start date printed on your I-20 form.
 At the U.S. port of entry, you must present your I-20 form (or DS-2019 for J-1 status) and your passport with a valid visa stamp.

 - If you are already in the U.S. and need to transfer your F-1 student status, please carefully read these instructions.

 - For information about the summer between two programs, click here.